apiflask/apiflask/examples/README.md

 ## Try it out

-When the application is running, now you can visit the interactive API documentation at <http://localhost:5000/docs> or <http://localhost:5000/redoc> .
+When the application is running, now you can visit the interactive API documentation at <http://localhost:5000/docs>.
 Inside the detail tab of each endpoint, you can click the "Try it out" button to test the APIs:

 ![](https://apiflask.com/_assets/try-it-out.png)